 In this locality, a beautiful area, but one that many don't associate as an unspoilt holiday area, has always been very popular with visitors "in the know".
 Make an effort a come and stay and you will be surprised at how peaceful and lovely the area is.
 How hospitable and welcoming everyone is to ensure that all visitors enjoy their stay and return, and return and....
 Sport minded?
 There are a huge range of summer activities and events are most weekends.

-A popular events is the annual Welsh Cob festival held in Aberaeron.
+Derwen International Welsh Cob Centre is just one of many Wesh Cob studs in the area.
+A popular annual event is the Aberaeron Festival of Welsh Cobs usually held in August.
 This show attracts Welsh Cob and horse enthusiasts from far and wide.

 To be followed a while later with the Aberaeron Carnival, lead by a Jazz band.
 The procession starts at 1:30pm from the Harbour Master Hotel on the quayside.